POTSDAM CONFERENCE TO REDRAW EUROPE’S BORDERS

 Potsdam Conference aftermath: Sudeten Germans expelled from Czechoslovakia, probably 1945Potsdam Conference aftermath: Sudeten Germans leave Czechoslovakia for Germany, 1946

 Left: A group of expelled Sudeten Germans from Czechoslovakia.
-During the war the Czechoslovak government-in-exile pursued a two-fold policy: (1) restore Czechoslovakia to its pre-1938 (pre-Munich) boundaries and (2) remove or at least reduce, through a combination of minor border rectifications and population transfers, the state’s German and Hungarian minorities in order to restore the territorial integrity of Czechoslovakia, establish greater national homogeneity, and reduce the potential risk of their becoming fifth columnists.
+During the war the Czechoslovak government-in-exile pursued a two-fold policy: (1) restore Czechoslovakia to its pre-1938 (pre-Munich) boundaries and (2) remove or at least reduce, through a combination of minor border rectifications and population transfers, the state’s German and Hungarian minorities in order to restore the territorial integrity of Czechoslovakia, establish greater national homogeneity, and reduce the potential risk of their German and Hungarian minorities becoming fifth columnists.
 Czechoslovak president Eduard Beneš, in a May 19, 1945, decree labeled the 3 million ethnic Germans and Hungarians “unreliable for the state,” meaning traitorous citizens based on wartime Nazi activities, clearing the way for nationwide confiscations and expulsions of people who found themselves on the wrong side of the Czechoslovak border.

 Right: Carrying suitcases, pushing baby carriages and improvised handcarts loaded with few remaining belongings, Sudeten Germans make their way to the railway station in Liberec, Czechoslovakia, to be transferred to Germany in this July 1946 photo.
 The widely expressed urge to create ethnically homogeneous nation states in Central and Eastern Europe was presented as the key reason for the official decisions of the 1945 Potsdam and previous Allied conferences as well as the resulting expulsions of alien residents.
 President Franklin D. Roosevelt called forced population transfer measures “harsh” but acceptable if they were “the only way to maintain peace” between quarreling ethnicities.
 Prime Minister Churchill agreed.
 But the wrinkle was this: With so many national borders shifting or having shifted, to which countries should these refugees and displaced persons be repatriated?
-Was it ever justified, for example, for non- and anticommunist refugees to be repatriated against their will to countries under Soviet domination perhaps to suffer false arrest, arbitrary imprisonment, or a worse fate?
+Was it ever justified, for example, for non- and anti-communist refugees to be repatriated against their will to countries under Soviet domination perhaps to suffer false arrest, arbitrary imprisonment, or a worse fate?
 And what about Jewish survivors of the Holocaust?
 President Truman took a crucial step of ordering that Jews be identified and registered as Jews, not by their prewar nationality.
 The cold reality was, first, some European states wanted neither the Jews they had nor their Jews to return, and, secondly, European Jews had no state of their own to offer them asylum before the state of Israel was established in May 1948 on termination of the British mandate of Palestine.

 Potsdam Conference aftermath: Refugees from Poland head for new German border, 1945Potsdam Conference aftermath: Refugees and belongings at Berlin’s Pankow freight station, 1946

 Left: East Prussian “repatriants” from what is today Poland drive past ruins to reach the safety of Germany, 1945.
 By the end of the war in Europe an estimated 5.6 million ethnic Germans had fled their homes in the East, up from 3.5 million in January 1945, often with nothing but the clothes on their back and what they could carry.
 Poles believed the expulsion of Germans from postwar Poland would avoid future atrocities like those the Nazis had inflicted on their population during the war.
-Polish exile authorities proposed a population transfer of Germans as early as 1941.
+Polish authorities in exile abroad proposed a population transfer of Germans as early as 1941.
 During the war the Polish government-in-exile and the Czechoslovak government-in-exile, both located in England, worked toward making this happen as soon as Nazi Germany was defeated.
 The 1923 Treaty of Lausanne had set such a precedent when 1.5 million ethnic Greeks from Turkey and 500,000 Muslims from Greece had been forcibly removed and resettled.

 Right: With their modest possessions, refugees from Germany’s “lost Eastern [Polish] territories” make their way to Berlin’s Pankow freight station to secure rail transportation to other parts of Germany.
 The postwar Polish and Czechoslovak governments characterized the forced exile and confiscation of expellees’ property as “a just punishment for Nazi crimes.”